K. Balachander: Bollywood success and Tamil film career 1981-99

 Balachander re-entered the Hindi film industry after Aaina through Ek Duuje Ke Liye in 1981.
 He gave Rati Agnihotri her debut Hindi film with Ek Duje Ke Liye.
 The project was a remake of his own Telugu film Maro Charitra had Kamal Haasan repeating his role as a lead actor.
 The film marked the Bollywood debut of various artists including Kamal Haasan, Madhavi and S. P. Balasubrahmanyam.
 Like the original, Ek Duuje Ke Liye emerged as a major box-office success and earned critical acclaim.
 Balachander received the Filmfare Award for Best Screenplay, apart from two other nominations – for Best Director and Best Story.
 The song "Tere Meere Beach Mein" became so popular, eventually winning a Filmfare Award for Anand Bakshi and a National Film Award for Balasubrahmanyam.

 He made Sindhu Bhairavi (1985), which is about the intellectual collision and subsequent romance between a lofty Carnatic musician and his ardent critic.
 He has worked with a variety of music directors like V.Kumar, M.S.Viswanathan, Ilaiyaraja, Maragathamani, V. S. Narasimhan and A.R.Rahman.
-The actors who were regular in his films in the period 1963 to 1990 were Gemini Ganeshan, Sowcar Janaki, Nagesh, Jayanthi, Sujatha, Rajnikanth and Kamal Haasan.
+The actors who were regular in his films in the period 1963 to 1990 were Gemini Ganeshan, Sowcar Janaki, Nagesh, Jayanthi, Sujatha, Saritha, Rajnikanth and Kamal Haasan.